n_build_threads. Controls the number of threads used to build

 observations in the input data.
 Distances should be arranged by column, i.e. a

-non-zero entry in row j
+non-zero entry in row j of the ith column indicates that the jth

 with the distance given by the value of that element.
 Note that this is a